-September 27, 2018 — Chapin Langenheim, Coordinating Editor, Document and Media Systems
+September 27, 2018 — Chapin Langenheim, Editorial Project Coordinator, Web and Product Release Management

 People from around the globe continue to join Wolfram Community, our tech-oriented social network, which now surpasses 19,000 members.
 Along with an improved platform design, we have also introduced new features—now, discussions contain statistics of likes, views and comments, so when your post becomes popular you can showcase the metrics of your success.
 Sharing has also become easier with an in-discussion, social media–sharing toolbar.
 We’ve introduced skills and job opportunities in member profiles, so keep yours up to date—it might be quite beneficial for your networking and career.

 Take a look at some of the posts making Wolfram Community so popular.
 We’d love to see you posting your Wolfram technology–based projects too!

 June 16, 2017 — Michael Gammon, Blog Administrator, Document and Media Systems

 Wolfram Community recently surpassed 15,000 members!
 And our Community members continue to impress us.
 Here are some recent highlights from the many outstanding Community posts.

 January 17, 2017 — Jofre Espigule-Pons, Consultant, Technical Communications and Strategy Group

 Muhammad Ali (born Cassius Marcellus Clay Jr.; January 17, 1942–June 3, 2016) is considered one of the greatest heavyweight boxers in history, with a record of 56 wins and 5 losses.
 He remains the only three-time lineal heavyweight champion, so there’s no doubt why he is nicknamed “The Greatest.”